Can Dogs Eat Squid? Everything You Need to Know

 Why are squids bad for dogs?

+Is it safe for dogs to eat squid?
 As mentioned above, squids are not bad for dogs if given in smaller amounts.
 But dogs can suffer from health problems if they are fed squid more than the recommended amount.
-Here are some reasons why you shouldn’t feed squid more than the recommended amount.
+Here are some reasons you shouldn’t feed squid more than the recommended amount.

 • Mercury poisoning